 - Serve Hot with Tomato Ketchup or any chutney or lentil soup

 Indian breakfasts are always thoughtful and the ingredients are easy to find.
 The methods too are easy and the only thing missing is variety.
-We have given you some ideas to try and hope you will find them attractive.
+We have given you some ideas of healthy Indian breakfast to try and hope you will find them attractive.
 Happy breakfasting!